 "Peter-darling!"
-And the next moment Doris had the kid in her arms and was embracing him and kissing him frantically.
+And the next | moment Doris had the kid in her arms and was embracing him and "Peter-darling!" kissing him frantically.

 "My darling, my darling-oh, how you've grown!
 And how well you look!
 Oh, I'm so happy!" she sobbed.
 I was astonished.
 My eyes popped.
 She smiled up at me tremulously.
 "Thank you, Don," she said.

-"Thank you, Don," she said.

 "You-you seem mighty glad to see him!"
 I stumbled.

 "Glad?
 This is the happiest day of my life!"

 "Well, that's nice!"
 I said.
+"Nice to

-"Nice to see you are as glad to have him as you were to get rid of him,"
+see you are as glad to have him as you were to get rid of him.

-"Who-whoever wanted to get rid.

-'Who-whoever wanted to get rid
+"Who-whoever wanted to get rid of him?" she sobbed.

-of him?" she sobbed.
-"Didn't you come and tell me in so many words he was in your way, in-terfered with your work," I said indignantly, "and that it was time I took care of him?"
+"Didn't you come and tell me in so many words he was in your way, interfered with your work," I said indignantly, "and that it was time I took care of him?"
 I accused.

 She was half-laughing, half-crying ow.
-"Oh, Don, do you always benow. lieve what a woman says?'
+"Oh, Don, do you always benow. lieve what a woman says?"

 My head began to swim.
-I sat down.
+I sat own.
 "What do you mean?"
 I said.
+The child was on her lap and he down.

-The child was on her lap and he clung to her.
+The child was on her lap and ne clung to her.
 Her hand trembled among his curls.
-"Oh, Don, I brought to you because I felt you Peter needed him, needed him even more than I did.
+"Oh, Don, I brought Peter to you because I felt you needed him, needed him even more than I did.
 Don, dear, I was crazy when I sent you away from me, asked for a separation.
-I was still suffering from the birth-pains, I didn't know what I was doing.
+I was still suffering from the high-pains.
+I didn't know from the birth-pains, I didn't know what I was doing.
 All these years I regretted asking you for that separation.
-All these years I've wanted you back-and was afraid to ask you because of the way I had hurt you.'
+All these years I've wanted you back-and was afraid to ask you because of the way I had hurt you.
 She bowed her head.

-"What are you crying for, Mummy?" asked Peter, trying to

-raise her face.
+"What are you crying for, Mummy?" asked Peter, trying to raise her face.

 I'M not crying, darling.
 I'm terribly happy," she said.
+Her wet eyes met she said.
 Her wet eyes met mine again.